 Infertility in Females – Causes and Testing

 Female infertility is a contributing factor in about one-third of fertility cases.
 It’s important to understand the common causes of infertility in women and know how to identify them.
 In women over 35, age-related infertility is common.
 In younger women, reproductive conditions, such as polycystic ovarian syndrome and endometriosis, are among the most common causes of female infertility.
-The fertility specialists at SIRM Dallas understand all aspects of female infertility and can offer patients expert advice on your reproductive condition and next steps.
+The fertility specialists at CRE (previously SIRM-Dallas) understand all aspects of female infertility and can offer patients expert advice on your reproductive condition and next steps.

 Some of the most common causes of female infertility are reproductive conditions.
 Diseases that affect the ovaries, uterus, Fallopian tubes, and other associated organs can interfere with ovulation, fertilization, or implantation in a number of ways.
 Two of the most common reproductive conditions are endometriosis and polycystic ovarian syndrome.
 During your infertility assessment, Dr. Walid Saleh will review your family history and current symptoms to asses if testing for these conditions is necessary.

 Endometriosis is a condition that occurs when segments of the uterine lining, or endometrium, grow on structures outside of the uterus.
 Endometriosis can result in female infertility and often causes severe menstrual cramps and other pelvic pain, fatigue, and abnormal menstrual bleeding.
 Additionally, the tissues from the endometrial lesions can cause inflammation, scarring, and cysts due to their inability to exit the body.

 Endometriosis is diagnosed using a laparoscopic examination wherein a camera attached to a thin tube is inserted in the abdomen, allowing the physician to determine the extent of endometrial growth.
 Depending on the severity of the problem, endometriosis may be treated with surgery, medication, or both.